-If like me you love old maps of Liverpool then there are lots of links below you may find interesting, be aware though you may be absorbed for a few hours…..keep going to the end of the page!
+If like me you love old maps of Liverpool then there are lots of links below you may find interesting, be aware though you may be absorbed for a few hours…. keep going to the end of the page, and enjoy!

-Sadly some may no longer work as web sites change/are deleted etc. Most of the maps are zoom-able for greater detail.
+Sadly, some may no longer work as web sites change/are deleted etc. Most of the maps are zoom-able for greater detail.
 Click for links.
+Updated regularly, so come back soon!

-The maps will open in new windows:……keeping going until the end of the page!
-(If you want to download as a PDF you can do so here)
+The maps will open in new windows… keeping going until the end of the page!

 Various Maps 1664 to 1962